alfwatt/KitBridge/KitBridge.md

 == Bridged Functions

-A number of geometry and printing functions are included for convenienaces, see `KitBridgeFunctions.h` for details.
+A number of geometry and printing functions are included for conveniences, see `KitBridgeFunctions.h` for details.

 == ILViews Interface